babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Translation Cloud SDK for .NET.md

 - **Microsoft Word:** DOC, DOCX, DOCM
 - **Microsoft Excel:** XLS, XLSX, XLSM

-## New Features in Version 20.6
+## New Features in Version 20.7

-- Support for translation of plain text.
-- `English-Arabic` and `English-Portuguese` language pairs support.
+- Made the `English-Polish` language pair support available.

-For the previous release notes, please visit [Release Notes — 2020](https://wiki.groupdocs.cloud/translationcloud/release-notes/release-notes-2020/).
+For the detailed notes, please visit [GroupDocs.Translation for Cloud 20.7 Release Notes](https://wiki.groupdocs.cloud/translationcloud/release-notes/release-notes-2020/groupdocs-translation-for-cloud-20-7-release-notes/).

 ## How to use the SDK